 As of December 31, 2017, we had cash of \$3.4 million.
 In February 2018, we received aggregate gross proceeds of \$25.6 million from the issuance of shares of Series D preferred stock and a related rights offering.
-Based on our planned use of the net proceeds from this offering and our existing cash and current revenue forecasts, we estimate that such funds will be sufficient to enable us to support research and development needs and to fund our operating expenses and capital expenditure requirements until at least from this offering and our existing cash will be sufficient to enable us to fund the completion of development and commercialization of any of our product candidates.
+Based on our planned use of the net proceeds from this offering and our existing cash and current revenue forecasts, we estimate that such funds will be sufficient to enable us to support research and development needs and to fund our operating expenses and capital expenditure requirements until at least.
+We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+We do not expect that the net proceeds from this offering and our existing cash will be sufficient to enable us to fund the completion of development and commercialization of any of our product candidates.